alienfast/gulp-pipeline-rails/README.md

 [gulp-pipleline](https://github.com/alienfast/gulp-pipeline) and this gem should support engine configurations (at least yours).
 Beware, if the engines depend on sprockets, we do not have a goal of supporting them.

 ### Performance
-There should be no performance penalty for using [gulp-pipleline](https://github.com/alienfast/gulp-pipeline) and this gem, in fact, it should be generally faster for development.
-Static file serving from external servers should be unaffected.
+There should be no performance penalty for using [gulp-pipleline](https://github.com/alienfast/gulp-pipeline) and this gem, in fact, it should be generally faster for development and likely serving faster due to the decreased amount of work.
+Static file serving from external servers should be unaffected and remain high performance.

 ### Remove Sprockets
 We don't want to match Sprockets in functionality, but remove it from rails and provide simple static asset serving.
-We want to remain something simpler, if you want something close to sprockets then I encourage you to engage there and help them make their project better.
+We want to remain something simpler; if you want something close to sprockets then I encourage you to engage there.

-## TODO
-- Tests, primarily the `Gulp::Pipeline::Rails::Assets` class which contains asset resolution/path computation

 ## Contributing